-Marriages of convenience
+Marriages and civil partnerships of convenience

-- 70. (1) A person who enters into a marriage of convenience commits an offence and is liable on summary conviction to a fine of ten thousand dollars and to imprisonment for one year. - (2) If a marriage officer has reasonable grounds for suspecting that a marriage will be a marriage of convenience, and fails to report his or her suspicion to the Director without delay and in such form and manner as may be prescribed, the marriage officer commits an offence. - (3) Subsection (2) also applies where a marriage is solemnised in the presence of a marriage officer who, before, during or immediately after solemnisation of the marriage, has reasonable grounds for suspecting that the marriage will be, or is, a marriage of convenience.
+- 70. (1) A person who enters into a marriage of convenience or a civil partnership of convenience commits an offence and is liable on summary conviction to a fine of ten thousand dollars and to imprisonment for one year. - (2) If - (a) a marriage officer has reasonable grounds for suspecting that a marriage will be a marriage of convenience; or - (b) the Registrar, a Civil Registrar or a civil partnership officer has reasonable grounds for suspecting that a civil partnership will be a civil partnership of convenience, and fails to report his or her suspicion to the Director of WORC without delay and in such form and manner as may be prescribed, the marriage officer, the Registrar, the Civil Registrar or the civil partnership officer commits an offence.

+- (3) Subsection (2) also applies where - (a) a marriage is solemnised in the presence of a marriage officer; and - (b) a civil partnership is formalised in the presence of the Registrar, a Civil Registrar or a civil partnership officer, who, before, during or immediately after solemnisation of the marriage or formalisation of the civil partnership, has reasonable grounds for suspecting that the marriage or civil partnership will be, or is, a marriage of convenience or a civil partnership of convenience.
+65